DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 Learn more about [Cloudflare's Impact, Commitments, Privacy-preserving Products, Research, and more](/articles/cloudflare-impact-commitment-privacy-research/).

 ## Final Remarks

+> **Security is not a simple flip of a switch; it's built through processes and layers.
+The more layers you incorporate, the stronger your security posture becomes.**

 Embark on securing your web applications (Layer 7), API endpoints (Layer 7), TCP/UDP services (Layer 4), and IP prefixes (Layer 3) today with the deployment of a comprehensive layered security solution.